lionirdeadman/lionirdeadman.github.io/content/tracking/anime/_index.md

 +++
 tracking_type = "Anime"
 title = "Anime"
-summary = "These are the anime I'm watching, watched, stopped watching or am planning to watch"
+summary = "These are the anime I've watched"
 +++